tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 is merged independently with atom.

 !!! warning

-    The transformer should have fit and/or transform methods with arguments `X` (accepting a 2d array-like object of shape=(n_samples, n_features)) and/or `y` (accepting a sequence of shape=(n_samples,)).
+    * The transformer should have fit and/or transform methods with arguments `X` (accepting a 2d array-like object of shape=(n_samples, n_features)) and/or `y` (accepting a sequence of shape=(n_samples,)).
+    * The transform method should return a feature set as a 2d array-like object of shape=(n_samples, n_features) and/or a target column as a sequence of shape=(n_samples,).

 !!! note
-    If the transformer doesn't return a dataframe,  the column naming happens as follows.
+    If the transform method doesn't return a dataframe as feature set, the column naming happens as follows.
 If the transformer returns the same number of columns, the names are kept equal.
 If the number of columns change, old columns will keep their name (as long as the column is unchanged) and new columns will receive the name `Feature n`, where n stands for the n-th feature.
 This means that a transformer should only transform, add or drop columns, not combinations of these.

 !!! note
     If the transformer has a `n_jobs` and/or `random_state` parameter that